Tennis-Emotional Nadal stands one win away from record 21st major | Sports-Games

 "I went through a lot of challenging moments, a lot of days of hard work without seeing a light there," he told reporters.
 "A lot of conversations with the team, with the family about what's gonna happen if things continue like this, thinking that maybe it's a chance to say goodbye.

 "I feel alive in terms of my tennis life, in terms of my tennis career."
-A win for the Spaniard in Sunday's final against either Daniil Medvedev or Stefanos Tsitsipas will break a three-way tie with Novak Djokovic and Roger Federer and give him sole ownership of the men's major record.
+A win for the Spaniard in Sunday's final against Daniil Medvedev will break a three-way tie with Novak Djokovic and Roger Federer and give him sole ownership of the men's major record.

-Federer is injured while top-ranked Djokovic was deported from Australia ahead of the tournament, leaving Nadal as the only one with a chance to nose ahead.
+Federer has been on a lengthy injury break while top-ranked Djokovic was deported from Australia before the tournament started after his visa was canceled, leaving Nadal as the only one with a chance to nose ahead.
 FAST START

 "We need to suffer and we need to fight.
 That is the only way to be where I am today."
 Just when it looked as if the match would go the same way as their only previous meeting, when Nadal won in straight sets at the 2019 U.S. Open, Berrettini came alive.

-He forced the Spanish sixth seed back with heavy forehands in the third set and a first break of serve for Berrettini in the eighth game took the match into a fourth.
-Nadal got the crucial break in the eighth game as the 25-year-old Italian's unforced errors increased and another mistake -- his 39th compared to his opponent's 19 -- allowed the 2009 champion to convert his first matchpoint after a battle that lasted two hours and 55 minutes.
+He forced the Spanish sixth seed back with heavy forehands in the third set and the first break of serve for Berrettini in the eighth game took the match into a fourth.
+Nadal got the crucial break in the eighth game as the 25-year-old Italian's unforced errors increased and another mistake -- his 39th compared to his opponent's 19 -- allowed the 2009 champion to convert his first match point after a battle that lasted two hours and 55 minutes.

 "I feel very lucky that I won once in my career in 2009 but I never thought about another chance in 2022."